-Perth College has drawn on more than 120 years of experience and knowledge to create a learning environment that enables girls to become remarkable women and make their mark on history.
+Perth College has drawn on 120 years of experience and knowledge to create a unique learning environment that enables our students to become capable, courageous, confident women and make their mark on history.

 Perth College is one of the oldest independent girls’ schools in Western Australia, and one of many schools founded worldwide by the Community of the Sisters of the Church, an Anglican religious order established in 1870.
 From its original site in West Perth in 1902, Perth College grew rapidly and moved during 1916 to its current location in Mount Lawley.

-From the very beginning, Perth College was determined to do things differently.
-The Sisters’ vision for what women could do challenged the accepted ideas at the time.
-From this, a strong belief system was born: that women should work hard to make the most of their opportunities and use these advantages to make a difference.
+From the very beginning, Perth College was determined to do things differently and challenge accepted ideas about what women could do.
+A strong belief system was born: that women should work hard to make the most of their opportunities and use these advantages to make a difference.

-Learn more about our history and important milestones by viewing our Perth College 120 Year Timeline.
+Learn more about our important historic milestones by viewing our Perth College 120 Year Timeline.

 In the late nineteenth century in England, a young woman named Emily Ayckbowm had a vision for ‘higher education.’